 Isle of Skye, Scotland

-The stunning scenery in the backdrop of the misty Cuillin hills offers beautiful hikes and spectacular photos.
+The stunning scenery in the backdrop of the misty Cuillin Hills offers beautiful hikes and spectacular photos.
 When it comes to exotic destinations, this one is otherworldly for sure.

 Yellowstone National Park, USA

 Bagan boast of the largest and densest concentration of Buddhist temples and stupas in the world.
 For an unparalleled view and an ultimate in exotic destination experiences, you can take a hot air balloon ride at sunrise.

 Mount Roraima, Venezuela

 Inspiration to Conan Doyle’s Lost World and Avatar, this place is an extraordinary natural geologic formation.
 It serves as the natural border between Venezuela, Brazil and Guyana in South America.